csev/dj4e/assn/paw_github.md

 errors start appearing that imply that you can't do what you are trying to do.

-Often this is bcause you are doing things in your repo two different places (i.e. your laptop and PythonAnywhere) and one or the other copies is out of sync with the copy that you have stored in GitHub.
+Often this is because you are doing things in your repo two different places (i.e. your laptop and PythonAnywhere) and one or the other copies is out of sync with the copy that you have stored in GitHub.